Let's Get Physcial

 To contact her for inquiries, scheduling, and fees, navigate to the Contact tab at the top of this page.

-Mary Lane Potter writes, teaches, and edits in Seattle, Washington.
-She has published a novel, short stories, and creative nonfiction essays, as well as several academic books and numerous essays on feminist theology, sexual and domestic violence, historical theology, and spirituality.
+Mary Lane Potter writes and teaches in Seattle, Washington.
+She has published a novel, a book of linked short stories, short stories, and creative nonfiction essays, as well as several academic books and numerous essays on feminist theology, sexual and domestic violence, historical theology, and spirituality.

 She has enjoyed writing residencies at MacDowell, Hedgebrook, and Caldera.
 Her first novel, A Woman of Salt